AtlasOfLivingAustralia/atlas-index/taxon-descriptions/README.md

 ## Merging data sources

-Runnign with the `{filename}` as `merge` to merge.
+Running with the `{filename}` as `merge` to merge.
 This merges all of the data sources, including the `overrides.json`, into the output directory as `./{last2TaxonIChars}/{URL encoded taxonID}.json`.

-TODO: more info on merging
-- errors.csv
-- testing some of the output JSON
-- copying to an appropriate destination

-## Errors

-See `/data/wikipedia-tmp/errors.csv` for a list of taxonIds that need to be manually resolved.
-Resolution is done by creating a new entry in `/data/wikipedia-tmp/overrides.csv`, details on how to do this are below.
+### Merge outputs
+- `{config mergeDir}/{last2TaxonIChars}/{URL encoded taxonID}.json`, JSON file for species-pages UI.
+Copy to the location to be accessed at the URL in the species-pages config.
+- `{config mergeDir}/errors.csv`, CSV of wikipedia pages excluded because they are flagged as ambiguous.
+If excluded in error, add to the overrides.json file to include the content.
+- `{config mergeDir}/review{idx}.html`, HTML files, with a maximum of 500 taxa per file, for review of the HTML content.
+- System out reports guids that have data from > 2 sources.
+This is to assist with identifying JSON files that need inspection.

 ## Configuration